jcng75/lab/kubernetes/notes/index.md

     - The load balancer is intended to be only used for a single type of service (i.e frontend)
 - The ingress resource is implemented via the Ingress Controler (NGINX, Traefik, Cilium, AGIC - Application Ingress Controller)
 - Rancher Desktop uses Traefik

+## Storage
+- When working with storage, we first took a look at recreating a pod
+- When working with storage, note that volumes are stored in the POD not within the container
+    - Instead of directly having them inside the container, they are referenced by mounting them in the container
+- Using the `kubectl describe pod` command, we were able to see that the mealie pods contain volumes
+- To try to mimic this, the kubernetes documentation was references to include a volumes object inside `spec`
+- Additionally, containers who wanted to use the volume needed a `volumeMounts`
+    - Within volumeMounts, you need to specify the mountPath (i.e /scratch) and name of the volume you're referencing
+- Observe that we used emptyDir for this volume
+    - This indicates that our volume is temporary or `Ephemeral`
+    - Once the pod is deleted, the data stored inside the volume is cleared